Mayfly: In fly fishing

-As food
+Other uses

-Mayflies are consumed in several cultures and are estimated to contain the most raw protein content of any edible insect by dry weight.
+Mayflies are eaten in several cultures and are estimated to contain the most raw protein content of any edible insect by dry weight.
 In Malawi, kungu, a paste of mayflies (Caenis kungu) and mosquitoes is made into a cake for eating.
 Adult mayflies are collected and eaten in many parts of China and Japan.
 Near Lake Victoria, Povilla mayflies are collected, dried and preserved for use in food preparations.